ImeneKHEpABD/FooBarQix1/README.md

 # Installing
 In order to successfully compile the project solution, you will require to do the following:
-   - Install Visual studio community 2017 or later
+   - Install Visual studio 2017 or later
    - Install the nugget packages NUnit.3.11.0,NUnit3TestAdapter.3.11.2 and NLog.4.5.6

+# Running the tests
+The unit tests were implemented in the FooBarQixToolkit.Tests project.
+All the test cases methods names are described enough to be understood by a normal user.